 A printed portfolio still comes in handy if you are meeting someone (remember that you would be meeting a LOT of people).
 This gives the other person a tangible, real thing to go through while you are there with them.
-Typically, a printed portfolio is 8” x 10” size (other common sizes are 8.5 x 11, 9 x 12, 11 x 14), but preferences may vary depending on which city you are in.
+Typically, a printed portfolio is 8” x 10” size (other common sizes are 8.5 x 11, 9 x 12, 11 x 14), but preferences may vary depending on your city.
 Make sure you have pristine, high-quality prints placed inside a high-quality portfolio book.
 Do not miss out on the small but important details.

 Create your online modeling portfolio website

-Print portfolios are great for face to face meetings, but you cannot be present everywhere.
+Print portfolios are great for face-to-face meetings, but you cannot be present everywhere.
 Chances are that most agencies and clients will end up seeing your portfolio online.
 This is where your portfolio website comes in.
-Make sure that you choose the right platform your portfolio website that lets you achieve the unique style that best represents your personality.
+Make sure that you choose the right platform for your portfolio website that lets you achieve the unique style that best represents your personality.
 Your modeling portfolio website needs to be not just stunning but functional as well.

-Make sure that your model portfolio website covers all these important points:
+Your model portfolio website should cover these important points:

 - Loads fast and is clutter-free

-- Showcases your images in beautiful grids for a quick overview but also enables viewers to enlarge images to have a closer look.
+- Showcases your images in beautiful grids for a quick overview but also enables viewers to enlarge images for a closer look.

-- Includes a stats page as agencies and clients would need that information.
+- Include a stats page, as agencies and clients would need that information.

-- Includes an “About Me” page and tell about yourself, who you are as a person, your achievements and story.
+- Include an “About Me” page and tell about yourself, who you are as a person, your achievements, and your story.